AmericanGeezus/TeamsFunctions/docs/Disable-AzureAdAdminRole.md

 ### -Reason
 Optional.
-Small statement why these roles are requested
+Small statement why these roles are disabled
-By default, "Administration" is used as the reason.
+By default, "Administration finished" is used as the reason.

 ```yaml
 Type: String